 Please click on the image to view details

-How Confidence Works: The new science of self-belief, why some people learn it and others don't
+How Confidence Works: The new science of self-belief

-Why do boys instinctively bullshit more than girls?
+Why do boys instinctively talk bull more than girls?
 How do economic recessions shape a generation's confidence?
 Can we have too much confidence and, if so, what are the consequences?
 Imagine we could discover something that could make us richer, healthier, longer-living, smarter, kinder, happier, more motivated and more innovative.

 Ridiculous, you might say...
 What is this elixir?
 Confidence.
 If you have confidence, it can empower you to reach heights you never thought possible.
 But if you don't, it can have a devastating effect on your future.
 Confidence lies at the core of what makes things happen.